nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Team size: 5

 1. **Make `NAME` field less restrictive**: Currently, only alphanumeric characters are permitted, which means names like "Ernst & Young" and "UI/UX developer" cannot be accurately represented.
 We plan to expand the set of special characters allowed in the `NAME` field to support a wider range of company names and applications.

+2. **Support for country codes in the `PHONE_NUMBER` field**: Currently, only numeric phone numbers without country codes are accepted, making it difficult to record numbers for international companies.
+We plan to enhance the AddressBook to accommodate country codes, enabling support for a broader range of company phone numbers.